Craving alcohol after blackout?

 Perhaps you are actually craving the feelings that you attach with drinking, such as relaxation, escape from everyday problems, or fun with friends.
 Reading Trouble controlling my drinking may also give you additional things to consider.

 If you are at Columbia, you can access information online, including a short alcohol self-assessment with links to on- and off-campus resources.
-You can also schedule an appointment with Counseling and Psychological Services at x4-2878.
-Elsewhere, contact the National Clearinghouse for Alcohol and Drug Information for resources and referrals on alcohol-related health topics.
+You can also schedule an appointment with Counseling and Psychological Services (Morningside) or the Mental Health Service (CUMC).
+For additional information and resources, you might check out the Rethinking Drinking: Alcohol and Your Health website from the National Institute on Alcohol Abuse and Alcoholism (NIAAA).

 You have stayed in tune with your health in realizing that you're "craving alcohol."
 Noticing these changes and acting upon them appropriately, perhaps first re-evaluating your relationship with, with less, or without alcohol, will help you to maintain and improve your health.
 Change may happen slowly, but it seems like you're looking into a brighter direction free of blackouts!